mdekstrand/cs533-web/syllabus.md

 I expect you to actively participate in our class sessions.
 Since these are interactive working sessions, if you have a laptop please bring it to class.

+The in-person class sessions are based on the principles of team-based learning, adapted to this class's needs and role in the graduate curriculum.
+You will be working with a group of your peers throughout the semester helping each other practice the material, discuss and apply it to small exercises and examples, and identify places where you need and want to learn more.

+On **Thursdays**, our class will look like a “normal” team-based learning class — a quiz (the *Readiness Assessment Process*), supplementary content discussion as needed, and an application exercise.
+The readiness assessment process consists of two parts: an individual quiz, followed by re-taking the quiz as a team to discuss and improve your answers.

+**Tuesdays** will be more varied.
+The first Tuesday will be the class introduction and overview, and our exams will be on Tuesdays.
+On weeks when an assignment is due (see the [schedule](schedule.md)), we will use the class period for collaborative problem-solving about the assignment.
+Other Tuesdays will be for more extended discussion and application exercises depending on where we are in the semester.

 ### Quizzes